raae/queen.raae.codes/src/content/posts-queen/2026/03/10-mcp-tool-annotations/index.md

 brands: Outseta
 ---

-I built the [Outseta MCP server MVP](https://github.com/outseta/outseta-admin-mcp-server) to showcase how one could enable Jean-Claude et. al to manage stuff in your [Outseta](https://outseta.com?via=queen) account.
+Back in August I built the [Outseta MCP server MVP](https://github.com/outseta/outseta-admin-mcp-server) to showcase how one could enable Jean-Claude (my Claude Code instance) and other AI tools to manage stuff in your [Outseta](https://outseta.com?via=queen) account.
 Stuff like users, billing, email lists etc.

 No delete tools were included, but it had both write and update tools.
 After months of very little feedback [Bastien opened an issue](https://github.com/outseta/outseta-admin-mcp-server/issues/2) that made me go "oh, I didn't even know that was possible."